10

 Check my availability

 You focus on each other.
+I'll handle the rest.

 "When you finally meet Jaakko in person, I can promise you all your worries and anxieties about your big day will melt away.